GusGt/Portfolio/README.md

 This project explores the global impact of COVID-19 from **2020 to 2022**.
 Using a dataset of reported cases and deaths by country, I performed **data cleaning**, **aggregations**, and **joins** in SQL to uncover trends such as:
 - Global and regional infection rates
 - Death rates per population
-- Top 10 countries with the highest case-to-death ratios
 - Year-over-year changes in reported data

 The results were visualized in an **interactive Tableau dashboard** for a clearer understanding of the pandemic’s progression.